stonepros/stone/doc/man/8/crushtool.rst

 =======

 Suppose we have two rows with two racks each and 20 nodes per rack.
-Suppose each node contains 4 storage devices for Ceph OSD Daemons.
-This configuration allows us to deploy 320 Ceph OSD Daemons.
+Suppose each node contains 4 storage devices for Stone OSD Daemons.
+This configuration allows us to deploy 320 Stone OSD Daemons.
 Lets assume a 42U rack with 2U nodes, leaving an extra 2U for a rack switch.

 To reflect our hierarchy of devices, nodes, racks and rows, we would execute